damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 Let’s try to automate it using GitLab CI.

-## First automated deployment
+## First Automated Deployment

-For GitLab there's no difference what commands to run.
+With GitLab, there's no difference on what commands to run.
 You can setup GitLab CI according to your needs as if it was your local terminal on your computer.
 As long as you execute commands there, you can tell
 CI to do the same for you in GitLab.
 Put your script to `.gitlab-ci.yml` and push your code - that’s it: CI triggers